nextflow-io/crg-course-nov16/README.md

 ## Assignment

 Create a two steps pipeline that given any number of protein sequence FASTA files creates a phylogenetic tree for each or them.
-Bonus: use a Docker to isolate and deploy the binary dependencies.
+Bonus: use a Docker container to isolate and deploy the binary dependencies.

 #### Tip